jonathonchenvert/rust-learning/ch6_enums_and_pattern_matching/README.md

 doesn't match the pattern.

 Using `if let` means less typing, less indentation, and less boilerplate code.
 However, this loses out on the exhaustive checking that `match` enforces.
-Choosing betwen `match` and `if let` depends on that's being done in code and whether gaining conciseness is an appropriate trade-off for losing exhaustive checking.
+Choosing between `match` and `if let` depends on what's being done in code and whether gaining conciseness is an appropriate trade-off for losing exhaustive checking.
 The `if let` syntax can be thought of as a simpler (and cleaner) version of `match` that runs code when the value matches one pattern and then ignores all other values.